josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🧠_reputational_lock_in_and_british_institutions.md

 The problem is not that institutions fear collapse.

 The problem emerges when:
-## ⚖️ Fear of embarrassment becomes stronger than commitment to repair.
+**Fear of embarrassment becomes stronger than commitment to repair**.

 ---